 Selenium is a framework for automating tests in web applications.

-Selenium support in IntelliJ IDEA allows you to create a dedicated project in Java, Kotlin, or Groovy for automated tests.
+Selenium support allows you to create a dedicated project for automated tests in Java, Kotlin, Groovy, and Python.
 You can choose Maven or Gradle for dependency management.
 For managing test cases, you can select TestNG or JUnit.

 Install the Selenium UI Testing plugin